 Running Advanced Search

-To access advanced search, click at the search bar, select required object and click on the icon with advanced search.
+To access advanced search, click at the search bar, select the required object and click on the icon with advanced search.

 The advanced search could give you the ability to narrow your search by a series of different options that would improve the quality of your results:

 - Search within comments;

-- Specify company or user who created objects;
+- Specify the company or user who created objects;

 - Select community (for Multi-Forums feature);